Pintuck a Ruffle

 2. Mark the placement for the tucks on the right side of the fabric with an erasable marker.
 First draw a horizontal line 3 to 4-inches up from the hemline.
 Draw vertical lines for each tuck connecting the top edge of the band to the horizontal line.

-Posted on May 31st, 2011 in sewing, design, garment construction, how-to, skirts, pintucks
+Posted on May 31st, 2011 in sewing, design, garment construction, All How-To, skirts, tucks, pintucks